The Deck of Cards is a Mathematical Model of Our Solar Year.

 Now, based on this information: what's the formula used to calculate the result that these are the birthdays for the King of Clubs?
 And whatever formula you use should work to calculate the birthdays of all 52 cards in the year.

-Don't worry, the answer is in our free Welcome Video.
+And don't worry, the answer is in our free Welcome Video.

 Your Personality Card Calculation